0cooper/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Olivia is a senior undergraduate at Smith College majoring in Astronomy & Physics and concentrating in Climate Change.
+Hey!
+I'm Olivia (she/her), a first year astronomy graduate student at UT Austin.
+My research focuses on extreme distant galaxies, in particular starburst galaxies at cosmic noon.
+I graduated from Smith College in May 2020 with degrees in Astronomy and Physics and a concentration in Climate Change.